jcj7292/Multicriteria-Catalyst-Discovery-Using-Automated-Feature-Extraction-Bayesian-Optimization/README.md

 # Installation Guide and Instructions for Use

-Please download all files and run "bayesian optimization CO2R.py".
+Please download all files, unzip "dataset.zip", and run "bayesian optimization CO2R.py".

 The code takes approximately 60 seconds before running BO iterations.